Best Minecraft Server Hosting (2026)

 DIY Setup: Minecraft on Hetzner CCX13 (45 Minutes)

-Self-hosting Minecraft on a CCX13 is straightforward if you've used SSH before.
-Here's the production-grade walkthrough:
+Self-hosting Minecraft on a CCX13 is straightforward if you've used SSH.
+Production-grade walkthrough:

 1. Provision the server: Sign up at Hetzner Cloud, create a CCX13 instance (Falkenstein for EU players, Ashburn for US East).
 Use Ubuntu 24.04 LTS.
 SSH key auth; disable password login (see our 15-minute hardening steps).